Nesnomis90/Project-workFLOW/README.md

 Built from scratch with MySQL, PHP, HTML, CSS and JavaScript.

+Contains a jQuery Keypad plugin (http://keith-wood.name/keypad.html) that's under MIT license.

+All other code is not licensed and fall under standard copyright law.

 Folder status (last updated 15.08.2017):

 1. admin (63 038 words)